 Here are some excellent tips for living in New York City:

 - Get comfortable with the infamous NYC public transportation system — If you have a car: sell it.
 There are more than 8 million people in NYC — you’re not going to need a car and you probably won’t be able to even drive it.
 Owning a car in NYC will just lead to more stress and financial issues since you’ll have to store it and park every day, which can cost a fortune.
 Since you won’t be able to drive your own vehicle, get use to walking and riding taxis, buses, and the subway.
+On a positive note, you’ll have plenty of time to listen to relaxing music on your commute.
 During your first few days, weeks, and even months, find a NYC buddy who can show you how to properly utilize the city’s complicated public transportation system.

 - Reevaluate your budget — Though the average sales price for Manhattan condos in existing buildings in the third quarter of 2017 was $1.9 million, you can still find affordable living spaces in NYC if you know what you’re doing.
 In Manhattan alone, rental apartments make up 75% of all homes and can be quite costly, as well.
 If you start looking early on and stick to your budget no matter what, you might be able to find a quality living space for around $2,500 to $4,000 a month.
 As long as you find a credible roommate or two, you’ll likely be able to afford a nice NYC apartment.
 Additionally, depending on your annual income, you might be eligible for New York’s affordable housing program, which can help you save even more money down the line.